The beginning of healing happens in the body.

 A look that can see history from the outside,

-This is where expanding consciousness can be a great ally.
+That's where expanding consciousness can be a great ally.

 Not as an escape,

-It expands perception, dissolves rigid boundaries
+It expands perception, dissolves rigid limitations

 or locked out of fear.

-expansion turns into integration.
+expansion transforms into integration.

-What was once a fragment finds its place.
+What was once a fragment, finds its place.

-Some need to land first.
+Some need to first land.

 Others, open up to the new.